magento/devdocs/_includes/install/sampledata/sample-data-rc1-cli.md

 		composer update
 6. If prompted, enter your [authentication keys]({{ site.gdeurl }}install-gde/prereq/connect-auth.html).
 7. Wait for dependencies to update.

+{% include install/sampledata/file-sys-perms-digest.md %}

+### Finish your upgrade
-8. After dependencies have updated, reset [file system ownership and permissions]({{ site.gdeurl }}install-gde/prereq/file-system-perms.html).
+After you've reset file system permissions:

-	*	If you run the Magento application with one user account, enter the commands as that user.
-	*	If you run the Magento application with two user accounts, you must enter the commands as `root`.
+1. If you haven't done so already, log in to your Magento server as, or switch to, the Magento file system owner.
-8. Manually clear the following `var` directories:
+2. Manually clear the following `var` directories:

 		rm -rf var/cache/* var/page_cache/* var/generation/*
-8. As the Magento file system owner, enter the following command from your Magento installation directory:
+3. Enter the following command from your Magento installation directory:

 		php bin/magento setup:upgrade